 Mother Nature will always have her way with the world.
-While we can predict paths of natural disasters as they form, we cannot predict when and where they will develop or the amount of catastrophic damage they will inflict.
+While we can predict paths of natural disasters as they form, we cannot predict when and where they will develop and the amount of catastrophic damage they will inflict.

 On Aug.
-25, 2017, Hurricane Harvey hit Houston and the South Texas area and is already estimated to take the number two spot for costliest natural disasters in U.S. history.
-With 33 trillion gallons of rain falling, it has caused great distress to residents in effected areas.
+25, 2017, Hurricane Harvey hit Houston and the South Texas area and is already estimated to take the number two spot for the costliest natural disasters in U.S. history.
+With 27 trillion gallons of rain falling, it has caused great distress to residents in effected areas.
 Flood waters rose quickly and emergency personnel and volunteer groups performed thousands of rescues by boat and helicopter.
 Designated shelters were overwhelmed with evacuees, but Houston residents rose to the occasion, opening their homes and businesses (including furniture stores) to those displaced by the storm.
-After a week of delivery trucks being unable to make it into the city with supplies and relief, emergency response workers and Texas residents began to breathe a sigh of relief and pick up what was left behind: torn apart homes, displaced cars, and debris.
+After a week of delivery trucks being unable to make it into the city with supplies and relief, emergency response workers and Texas residents began to breathe a sigh of relief and to pick up what was left behind: torn apart homes, displaced cars, and debris.

 However, Irma arrived quickly on Harvey’s heels.
-One of the most powerful recorded storms ever, Irma hit The Bahamas, Florida, South Carolina, Georgia, and surrounding areas, putting this region in disaster recovery mode as well.
+One of the most powerful recorded storms ever, Irma hit the Bahamas, Florida, South Carolina, Georgia, and surrounding areas, putting this region in disaster recovery mode as well.
 As in Texas, many residents were trapped in the storm and required emergency rescues.
 Local emergency responders struggled to navigate their rescue boats through the wind and narrow pathways.
 Destroyed homes and landscapes across 650 miles caused millions of people to be without power.
 Even now, though Irma has passed, there remains the danger of storm surges across Florida, Georgia, and South Carolina.
-Additionally, residents are still waiting for the water to subside and damage to be assessed so they can return to their homes safely.
+Additionally, residents are still waiting for the water to subside and damage to be assessed so that they can return to their homes safely.